West Virginia State Capitol Complex Walking Tour

 West Virginia sculptor Fred Torrey designed Lincoln Walks at Midnight in the 1930s based on Vachel Lindsay’s 1914 poem of the same name.
 The statue represents Lincoln's decision to grant West Virginia statehood during the Civil War.
 “Whereas, by the Act of Congress approved the 31st. day of December, last, the State of West Virginia was declared to be one of the United States of America, and was admitted into the Union on an equal footing with the original States in all respects whatever, upon the condition that certain changes should be duly made in the proposed Constitution for that State; And, whereas, proof of a compliance with that condition as required by the Second Section of the Act aforesaid, has been submitted to me; Now, therefore, be it known, that I Abraham Lincoln, President of the United States, do, hereby, in pursuance of the Act of Congress aforesaid, declare and proclaim that the said act shall take effect and be in force, from and after sixty days from the date hereof.
 In witness whereof, I have hereunto set my hand and caused the Seal of the United States to be affixed.” -Abraham Lincoln (April 20, 1862)

 In response to the dedication of a statue honoring Clarksburg, West Virginia native and Confederate General Thomas "Stonewall" Jackson at the old State Capitol in downtown Charleston, West Virginia, veterans of the Union Army received an equivalent statue sculpted by Henry Kirke Bush-Brown in 1912.
 The bronze statue depicts a pro-Union citizen militiaman carrying a flag and musket, while the two reliefs on the base depict Mountaineer home life.
+Colonel William Seymour Edwards, former speaker of the West Virginia House of Delegates was instrumental in the erection of the statue.

 This replica of Philadelphia's famed Liberty Bell was cast in 1950 and designed to match the same weight, size, and tone of the original.
 The replica was one of fifty-five that were ordered by the federal government as part of a savings bond drive and distributed to state and territorial governments.
 Following a celebratory tour around the state, this replica bell has been located in Charleston's Capitol Complex directly at the front of the courtyard opposite the Kanawha Boulevard side of the Capitol.
 The bell can be visited alongside many other monuments at the Capitol Complex.

 Dedicated in 1985, this monument honors West Virginia educator Booker Taliaferro Washington.
 Born into slavery prior to the end of the Civil War, Washington established Tuskegee University and worked to establish private funding for hundreds of schools for African American children across the South at the turn-of-the-century.
-After the Civil War, Washington's moved to West Virginia with his mother and stepfather.
+After the Civil War, Washington moved to West Virginia with his mother and stepfather.
 As a young boy, Washington worked with his stepfather in the salt mines of Malden, a small town near the city of Charleston.
 At this time, the boy learned of a schoolhouse that was near their home and convinced his stepfather to allow him to attend that school by working morning and nights in the mines while reserving the daytime hours for school.
 This ambition for knowledge would be the signature of Washington's life.
 Washington returned to West Virginia throughout his life and often spoke at West Virginia Colored Institute, a historically black college that is now West Virginia State University.

 Dedicated in 2010 and located within the West Virginia State Capitol Complex, this statue is the first to honor female soldiers from the Mountain State.
 This memorial also features the only sculpture on the Capitol grounds that depicts a woman.
 The work was sculpted by Charleston artist Joe Mullins to represent a female veteran of the Iraq and Afghanistan wars wearing military fatigues designed to represent multiple branches of the Armed Services.
-The statue is symbolic of the sacrifices and commitment of all the women who have served in the US Armed Forces.
+The statue is symbolic of the sacrifices and commitment of all the women who have served in the United States Armed Forces.

 The West Virginia Veterans Memorial was designed by Charleston native P. Joseph Mullins, and built in stages from 1990-1999.
 The monument honors the over 10,000 West Virginian soldiers who lost their lives in the service of their nation.
 The memorial was originally funded by private donations and completed with the support of the state legislature.
+Though the memorial honors all West Virginian veterans, inscribed names are limited to four twentieth century conflicts for which data on West Virginian service exists: World War I, World War II, the Korean War, and the Vietnam War.
+The Veterans Memorial remains a popular gathering place for events and ceremonies that involve veterans.